Knowledge Base

 • Use Advanced Sending Options.
 This allows the e-mail process to be throttled to match limitations of your e-mail provider.
 (Send no more than X messages every Y minutes)

 Click the ellipsis (...) button to define more advanced sending options for even finer throttling controls.
 PowerChurch sends a number of messages, then disconnects from the server, and waits a moment, then reconnects and repeats the process.
-The fields below alow you to configure those steps to work best with your e-mail provider.
+The fields below allow you to configure those steps to work best with your e-mail provider.
 Note: Only in extreme circumstances do you need to make any changes here.

 • Connect Pause.
 Wait this number of milliseconds before connecting to the server.